I pick you up in my 2002 Mazda Protege. ES edition.

 "The Hour After Westerly" - Coates

-Shows: Mr. Show with Bob and David, The Kids in the Hall, The Simpsons, The Mighty Boosh, Stewart Lee's Comedy Vehicle, Boardwalk Empire, Бригада, The Thick of It (for the blue language), MacGyver (for every time he escaped his certain fate), Married with Children (for being the funniest unanimated show on TV - Seinfeld blows, thanks for inquiring) Bonus material: The Big Bang Theory is an embarrassment.
+Shows: Mr. Show with Bob and David, The Kids in the Hall, The Simpsons, The Mighty Boosh, Stewart Lee's Comedy Vehicle, Boardwalk Empire, Бригада, The Thick of It (for the blue language), MacGyver (for every single time he got away), Married with Children (for being the funniest sita-ashion comedy on TV - Seinfeld blows, thanks for asking) Bonus material: The Big Bang Theory is an embarrassment.
 Full stop.

 Movies: Stranger than Paradise, 24 Hour Party People, Pontypool, Dazed and Confused, Kicking and Screaming, The Squid and the Whale, Office Space, The Dirties, Magnolia, Usual Suspects, The Thing ('82), Fargo, Election, The Unbelievable Truth, Henry Fool, Paths of Glory, Scensters, Days of Heaven, The Tour, Jackie Brown, Goodfellas, Bure Baruta, Pickup on South Street, GUN CRAZY ....there are more, but I should really get back to finishing Infinite Jest.